huynguyengl99/chanx/docs/examples/chat.rst

 Message Definitions
 -------------------
-Now let's define our WebSocket message types:
+Now let's define our WebSocket message types using Pydantic for validation:

 .. code-block:: python